Florida Inmate Search

 How to Carry Out a Florida Inmate Search

 Searching for inmates online is a lot easier than offline.
-Using the online inmate locator services for the state of Florida Department of Corrections, you can get information on either current inmates, or recent inmate releases.
-The databases are searchable by name, age, race, sex, and a number of other characteristics.
+Using the online inmate locator (http://dc.state.fl.us/OffenderSearch/Search.aspx) provided by the state of Florida Department of Corrections, you can get information on either current inmates, or recent inmate releases.
+The database is searchable by name, age, race, sex, and a number of other parameters.

-If the person you’re looking for is not found among Florida prison inmates, it’s possible he or she is being held in a county jail.
+If the person you're looking for is not found in statewide databases, it's possible he or she is being held in a county jail.
 These facilities are typically more transient, and therefore not as easily accessible via online search methods.
 A list of Florida county jails and their contact information can be found at http://dos.myflorida.com/library-archives/research/florida-information/government/local-resources/county-jails-and-inmate-searches/.

-Alternatively, if you know the county where the person you’re looking for is being held, you can use that particular county’s online searchable database.
-For example, to conduct a Duval County inmate search, you should go to this information page and enter the appropriate filters to try and locate the inmate you’re looking for.
-Not all counties provide this, however; and if there is no online database, you will have to use the contact information provided in the list above.
+If you know the county where the person you're looking for is being held, you can use that particular county's online searchable database.
+For example, to conduct a Duval County arrest search, you should go to http://inmatesearch.

 What Distinguishes a Jail from a Prison?